wp-plugins/external-video-for-everybody/readme.txt

 This plugin is not for everybody, even if the video tries to be.
 If I were not writing my own plugin, I would probably be using the [Degradable HTML5 audio and video Plugin](http://soukie.net/degradable-html5-audio-and-video-plugin/) by Pavel Soukenik, but there are some differences worth noting.
-Soukenik's plugin uses JavaScript to detect different browsers, and it goes straight to Flash rather than trying first to use QuickTime.
+Soukenik's plugin goes straight to Flash rather than trying first to use QuickTime when the browser fails to recognize the &lt;video> tag.
 You might want that.
+My own plugin, adhering closely to the [Video for
+Everybody](http://camendesign.com/code/video_for_everybody)
-My own plugin, adhering closely to the [Video for Everybody](http://camendesign.com/code/video_for_everybody) approach, uses no JavaScript and falls back to QuickTime before Flash.
+approach, uses no JavaScript and falls back to QuickTime before Flash.
 I also offer an options page where you can define site-wide default paths and